frederic-perez/AmE-dictionary/data/idioms.md

 __be tied (up) in knots__ To be confused, anxious, worried, and/or upset (about something). _I’ve been tied up in knots trying to come up with a good topic for my term paper, but I just can’t think of anything!_
 __be two/three etc years someone’s junior__ :three: To be younger than someone else by a particular amount. _Diane is 12 years her husband’s junior._ _His remarriage at the age of 46 to a girl some thirty years his junior took place in February 1386._
 __be two/three etc years someone’s senior__ To be two/three etc years older than someone. _Her husband is fifteen years her senior._
+__be under way__
 __be up to (something)__
+__be waiting for the other shoe to drop__ To be waiting for the next, seemingly unavoidable thing to happen.
+This phrase often has a negative connotation. _Mom said that Dad would punish us when he got home from work, so now we’re just waiting for the other shoe to drop._
 __be warned__ _Be warned, Commander, I didn’t make this coffee._
 __be well versed in (something)__ To be very knowledgeable about, skillful in, or competent at something. _John is well versed in lying, so he’s always able to talk his way out of trouble._
 __be woke__